colettemcmahonc803-alt/Custom-Voting/README.md

-# Custom-Voting
 This script lets you:Create a poll in an Issue comment.
 Tally votes based on reactions ( /  or custom emojis).
 Or collect votes from comments.